 There are additional fees for this ranger-guided program, and capacity is limited.
 Tickets become available two months ahead of the scheduled date.
 Those tickets must be purchased in advance, either online or over the phone.

 Full moon hikes for 2023 are:

 - March 7

 Picnic in the Park

+With gorgeous vistas, the park is a fantastic place to enjoy a peaceful picnic lunch.
 There are three designated picnic areas around mile markers 6 to 7 on Dunes Drive: